vmik7/webcalls-project-1/readme.txt

     newFont.path = source.dirname + '\\' + source.stem + '.' + type;
 into:
     newFont.path = source.dirname + '/' + source.stem + '.' + type;

+2. Some blocks in /src/null.scss has been commented because of error in gulp-webp-css